btlghrants/kanban-homework/README.md

     - supports light/dark mode theming
     - works with Next.js & supports react-hook-form w/ Zod validation https://ui.shadcn.com/docs/components/form
-    - the Dialog component is broken, updates are source-only (ugh) & it's too new for me to properly troubleshooti it
+    - the Dialog component is broken, updates are source-only (ugh) & it's too new for me to properly troubleshoot it
   - Moving over to using MUI instead!

 - React Context API or Redux Toolkit (RTK)